AnggaWikaNugraha/fullstack-mern-foodstore/README.md

 ```

 **`POST /auth/resend-verification`**
 Resend verification email.
-Used on `/cek-email` page when user didn't receive the link.
+Used on the `/cek-email` page when the user didn't receive the link.

 **Body (form-data)**
 ```json